theregoesmyeye/TermuxSetup/README.md

 - Changes default Bash shell to god-tier Zsh goodness

 ## This script comes with aliases!
-Tired of typing in 'python3' evvery time you wanna run a script?
+Tired of typing in 'python3' every time you wanna run a script?
 Say no more, use these aliases instead:

 - py = python3
 - py2 = python2